 Much of cybersecurity involves responding to constant and ongoing attempts—both weak and sophisticated—to access protected areas of your network.

 How and when this response happens can make a huge difference in whether the attack is successful or not, how much data is accessed, and whether subsequent attempts can make use of the prior breach.
 Failure to respond quickly may allow a hacker time to gain access to multiple parts of your network, and potentially third-party networks.
-If this happens, the investigation and repair process becomes exponentially more complicated.
+If this happens, the investigation and repair process become exponentially more complicated.

 When incident response is thorough and swift, the infiltration can be closed off quickly, eliminating further access and protecting the rest of the system from harm.